Azure-Samples/azurestack-resources-storage-blob-dotnet-samples/README.md

 s.ValidateAuthority = true;
 var serviceCreds = await ApplicationTokenProvider.LoginSilentAsync(AzS_TenantID, AzS_ClientID, AzS_SecretKey, s);
 ```
+<a id="resourcemngtclient"></a>
 #### set up the ResourceManagementClient object
+The mangement endpoint for resource management client object in Azure Stack has to be replaced by the value of **AzS_ManagementEndPoint** we prepared in previous steps.
+This is for the specific Azure Stack we need to manage.
 ```
 var resourceClient = new ResourceManagementClient(creds)
 {